Parametrised moduli spaces of surfaces as infinite loop spaces: Infinite loop spaces from coloured operads with homological stability

-We already know that the top row induces a long exact sequence on homotopy groups, and the second row is clearly a fibration.
-By the $5$-lemma, the first middle vertical map is a weak equivalence.
-Similarly, we know that both the second and the third row are fibrations, so we obtain a morphism between the associated Serre spectral sequences in homology.
-Since $\scO$ is an operad with homological stability, the map $\beta^K_n$ between the fibres is a homology equivalence, so by a standard comparison argument \cite{Zeeman}, also the second middle vertical map is a homology equivalence. \end{proof}
+Here the top-left square commutes up to homotopy and all other squares commute strictly.
+We have already seen that the top row induces a long exact sequence on homotopy groups, and the second row is clearly a fibration.
+By the 5-lemma, the first middle vertical map is a weak equivalence.
+Similarly, we know that both, the second and the third row, are fibrations, so we obtain a morphism between the associated Serre spectral sequences in homology.
+Since $\scO$ is an operad with homological stability, the map $\beta^K_n$ between the fibres is a homology equivalence, so by a standard comparison argument \cite[{}5.2.12]{weibel}, the second middle vertical map is a homology equivalence as well. \end{proof}

-Now we have everything together to prove \tref{Key Lemma}{lem:lasthequiv}.
+Now we have everything together to prove the \iref{Key Lemma}{lem:lasthequiv}.